Last updated Jun. 13, 2023 by Favour Chinaza

 - Don’t overstock an item.
 It may end up getting spoilt.

 - Items like toiletries, beverages, and rice can be bought in bulk.

-Unnecessary trips to stores can cause impulse buying, hence the reason you should buy things in stocks and prevent the need to go shopping.
+- Unnecessary trips to stores can cause impulse buying, so you should buy things in stock and prevent the need to go shopping.

 Paying money in cash may seem inconvenient, but it’s a smart way to have a handle on your expenses.